nwisbeta/github.io/pages/app_design/notifications.md

 Notifications include messages like Reminders, Alerts, and Requests.

-_DEFINITIONS?_

 ## Features
 Avoid sending unnecessary notifications, alerts or requests (iOS Human Interface Guidelines)
 The app must send notifications only if action is required, and the user has not yet actioned it
-_HOW CAN A USER ACT IF THEY DO NOT RECEIVE A NOTIFICATION?_

 Users must be able to cancel or ignore non-critical notifications.